 Rochester, New York has no shortage of financial advisor firms, which can make it challenging to find the right one for you.
 SmartAsset’s list of the top firms will make your search simpler.
-Compiled through hours of research, these reviews lay out what you need to know about the firms, including what each firm charges to maintain an account, its account minimums and how it makes its investment choices.
-For a more tailored recommendation, try SmartAsset’s financial advisor matching tool, which will match you with an advisor in your area.
+These reviews lay out what you need to know about the firms, including what each firm charges to maintain an account, its account minimums and how it makes its investment choices.
+You can also use SmartAsset’s financial advisor matching tool, which can connect you with advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Sage, Rutty & Co., Inc. Find an Advisor||$2,114,854,426||Varies based on account type|| || |

 Minimum AssetsVaries based on account type